 After initial consultation (the more information I have, the better I can help), we can discuss certain problems that may not need a longer consultation.

-This includes in-depth questioning during a one-hour telephone call, plus an email follow-up report, with recommendations.
-Telephone follow-up is included.
+This includes in-depth questioning during a one-hour-plus telephone call, plus an email follow-up report, with recommendations.
+Follow-ups by telephone/email for 60 days included.
 Especially useful for national and international consults.

-This includes extensive questioning by telephone, a one- to two-hour visit to your home for in-depth discussion and observation of your cat’s environment, and e-mail/phone follow-up with further recommendations.
-If needed, a follow-up visit is included.
+This includes extensive questioning by telephone, a one- to two-hour visit to your home for in-depth discussion and observation of your cat’s environment; e-mail/phone follow-ups with further recommendations for 60 days.